netero1010/SCCMVNC/README.md

 ```

 ## Connect to the host via native SCCM Remote Control tool
 I have attached a copy of the files required to use the native SCCM Remote Control tool.
-However, it is recommended to copy from your SCCM server.
+However, it is highly recommended to copy from your SCCM server under the `C:\Program Files (x86)\Microsoft Configuration Manager\AdminConsole\bin\i386\`.
 ```
 CmRcViewer.exe <target hostname/IP>
 ```